 - All Types - Micro, Macro, and Coralline

-- Copepods & Amphipods, Barnacles, Crabs, Hermit Crabs & Shrimps, including the unwanted Mantis Shrimp; .
+- Copepods & Amphipods, Barnacles, Crabs, Hermit Crabs & Shrimp, including the unwanted Mantis Shrimp.

-- Flat (Platyhelminthes), Ribbon (Nemertina), Acorn (Hemichordata - Enteropneusta) and many other types of worms, including the unwanted Annelida - Polycheata - Bristle & Fire (Amphinomidae), but desired Feather Duster (Sabellidae) and Christmas Tree (Serpulidae) species.
+Flat (Platyhelminthes), Ribbon (Nemertina), Acorn (Hemichordata - Enteropneusta) and many other types of worms, including the unwanted Annelida - Polycheata - Bristle & Fire (Amphinomidae) worms, and the desirable Feather Duster (Sabellidae) and Christmas Tree (Serpulidae) species.

 Not having purposely put some of these things in your aquarium, the first question you ask yourself when you see something new is, "What the heck is that?", and the second, "Is it safe for my aquarium?"
 You won't know the answers to these questions until you have properly identified whatever it is, and this is most times easier said than done.

 The taxanomy of the animal kingdom is vast and complicated, which makes trying to identify something that suddenly appears in your aquarium very difficult to pinpoint.

 With new born organisms this is particularly true, because during an organism's life cycle it can go through many different shapes and color changes, morphing into something that looks totally different from what it started out as.
 Another problem is that an organism may be so small, you can't even begin to guess what it might be.